 : For seniors living alone, caregivers can strategically place sensors in rooms that indicate whether the person in the house is moving around or has opened the fridge at designated times.
 Families can use that information to know their loved ones are fine.

 Medicine Dispensers and Alerts

 : There is a variety of medical dispensers to remind seniors when it's time to take their pills, as well as prevent them from over-medicating themselves.

 There are many more technologies, including robots that can help the aging population with things from taking out the garbage, to serving as companions.

 There's still a lot we need to worry about, from the impact of climate change and more deadly diseases to health issues and challenges of aging.
-For now, 'd prefer to embrace the good news that people are working hard to create new technologies that make lives better—for us and for our children.
+For now, I'd prefer to embrace the good news that people are working hard to create new technologies that make lives better—for our children and for us.

 What do you think?

 Parna Sarkar-Basu is a corporate marketing strategist and founder of Brand and Buzz Marketing.
 Leveraging her two passions—technology and brand building—Parna has an innate skill of simplifying the complex and elevating companies to new heights.
 Recipient of multiple awards, Parna serves as a strategic advisor to CEOs and founders.
 She collaborates with them on a variety of engagements from launching companies and products to reputation management and thought leadership.
 Companies that have benefited from Parna's expertise include Kaminario, iCorps Technologies, iRobot, Invention Machine (acquired by IHS), and PTC.

 A champion of STEM education and innovation, Parna is the WITI Boston Network executive advisor and serves on the board of South Shore Innovation.
 Connect with her on LinkedIn and Twitter.